zhangdomi/predicting-denver-temperature/README.md

 |  3 | 1960-01-04 00:00:00 |    30 |     3 |   16.5 |   0    | 01-04 |
 |  4 | 1960-01-05 00:00:00 |    36 |    10 |   23   |   0    | 01-05 |

+**<u>Univariate Analysis</u>**
+ <iframe
+ src="assets/violin_plot.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+This violin plot shows the distribution of average temperatures across months in all years.
+Based on the plot we can clearly see that Denver in general follows the "normal" temperature of being hotter in the summer and colder in the winter.